openhab-scripters/ideAlarm/README.md

 #### Download mapping files
-Download the 2 [mapping files](https://github.com/OH-Jython-Scripters/ideAlarm/tree/master/transform) in the language of your choise and save them on your system where you keep your mappings files (in the transform folder)
+Download the [mapping files](https://github.com/OH-Jython-Scripters/ideAlarm/tree/master/transform) in the language of your choise and save them on your system where you keep your mappings files (in the transform folder)

-Download the [zone status mappings file](https://github.com/OH-Jython-Scripters/ideAlarm/blob/master/transform/en_zonestatus.map) and save it on your system where you keep your mappings files.

 #### Define Item Groups (needed for persistence)
 Below is an example how you can define some groups to help organize your ideAlarm Items.
 The important thing here is not the names of the groups but rather that you have defined your persistence so that the group **G_Persist** will be persisted on change and on system start up.